 The beer running tour is an easy going run.
 We run at a leisurely pace with plenty of time to catch your breath.
 If you are an elite runner then leave the Garmin at home and expect to run slow but in the greatest of company.
 If you are a beginner lace up tight 😊.
 We expect a running pace of 6.30 min/km but would like to see this as a running tour that is available for everyone.

 The tour starts by the Hans Christian Andersen statue by City Hall.
-As we run away from the city centre expect to see places of Copenhagen that is away from the beaten tourist track.
+As we run away from the city centre expect to see places of Copenhagen away from the beaten tourist track.
 We guarantee you that we will also show you beer places that are traditional to the core and that tourists only visit if they are lost or in dire need of a beer.

 We will finish the tour at the small brewery Brewpub where it is also possible to buy something to eat.
 In lunch hours we warmly recommend the Smørrebrød (traditional Danish lunch) – a real must taste while you are in Copenhagen.
 If you brave enough you can go all the way and order a Snaps (shot) with your Smørrebrød.
 There is also a burger if you do not feel like an adventure in Nordic Cuisine.